ahmedfgad/GeneticAlgorithmPython/docs/source/index.md

 [PyGAD](https://github.com/ahmedfgad/GeneticAlgorithmPython) is an open-source Python library for building the genetic algorithm and optimizing machine learning algorithms.
 It works with [Keras](https://keras.io) and [PyTorch](https://pytorch.org).

-> Try the [Optimization Gadget](https://optimgadget.com), a free cloud-based tool powered by PyGAD.
+> Try [Vilvik](https://vilvik.com), a free cloud-based tool powered by PyGAD.
 It makes optimization easier by reducing or removing the need for coding, and it shows helpful visualizations.

 > Run PyGAD in the cloud with [Vilvik](https://vilvik.com): push your PyGAD problem to Vilvik, let it run in the cloud, and get the results back.